franticspider/rpkgtalk/talk/talk.md

 * it is EASY to make a package
 * I suggest you make this your standard practise
 * Observations
+    * CRAN is gold standard - but this can be overkill
     * RStudio has a lot of these tricks built in
-    * Special steps may need to be taken to complie for windows
+    * Special steps may need to be taken to compile for windows
     * Many, many other approaches to this
-    * CRAN is gold standard - but this can be overkill
 * Feedback welcome - please clone!